| The Fula or Peul,

 There are four general Fula groups in West Africa namely Peul

 Futa Jalon in Guinea and those who came from the state of Firdu

 which was part of the Kaabu Empire.
 The people that migrated to

 Futa Bundu in Senegal and were non-Muslim pastoralists who asked

 permission from the Mandinka Mansas and Wolofs to graze

 their cattle on whose states they entered usually with an agreement

 to pay taxes and / or look after the cattle of their new

 groups from Guinea Conakry, Kaja in Senegal and Mali also migrated

-and sometimes a Mandinka village would over time turn into a Fula one.
+and sometimes a Mandinka village would over time turn into a Fula

-the migrations continued some decided to settle in towns and
+As the migrations continued some decided to settle in towns and

 villages.
-Some did inter-marry between the local indigenous groups yet they
+Some did inter-marry between the local indigenous groups

-various Fulani states and empires that had emerged in the
+The various Fulani states and empires that had emerged in the

 their independence but even this empire was soon broken up.